FSantosCodes/Pambamarca_RUSLE/readme.md

 # Pambamarca research project repository

 Under development.
-Pending revision and acceptance to complete it.
+Pending journal revision and acceptance to complete it.